behnazkhoshnood/tadig-restaurant/README.md

 - [Font Awesome](https://fontawesome.com/v4.7.0/icons/)

-  - Fontawesome icons was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+  - Fontawesome icons were used on all pages throughout the website to add icons for aesthetic and UX purposes.

 - [Hover.css](https://ianlunn.github.io/Hover/)